netdata/netdata/collectors/cgroups.plugin/README.md

 	search for cgroups in subpaths matching =  !*/init.scope  !*-qemu  !/init.scope  !/system  !/systemd  !/user  !/user.slice  *
 ```

-So, we disable checking for **child cgroups** in systemd internal cgroups ([systemd services are monitored by netdata](#monitoring-systemd-services)), user cgroups (normally used for desktop and remote user sessions), qemu virtual machines (child cgroups of virtual machines) and `init.scope`.
+So, we disable checking for **child cgroups** in systemd internal cgroups ([systemd services are monitored by Netdata](#monitoring-systemd-services)), user cgroups (normally used for desktop and remote user sessions), qemu virtual machines (child cgroups of virtual machines) and `init.scope`.
 All others are enabled.

 ### unified cgroups (cgroups v2) support